petershin/liferay-learn/docs/courses/latest/en/application-development/implementing-business-logic/adding-notification-templates.md

    ![Scroll down to Definition of Terms and select Distributor Application.](./adding-notification-templates/images/02.png)

-   You can use these field references in the template to dynamically populate notifications with entry data.
-In the General Terms section you can find terms for referencing fields for the user that triggers the notification action.
+   You can use these field references in the template to populate notifications dynamically with entry data.
+In the General Terms section are terms for referencing fields for the user that triggers the notification action.

 1. Enter these values for Basic Info: